 We Depend On You.

 Each year, the Second Harvest Food Bank of Northeast Tennessee depends on the countless hours of scores of volunteers to assist us in serving the needs of our community.
-Volunteers from school and church groups, companies, homes, civic organizations and individuals from the community took time out of their schedules to help sort and pack food, delivery meals, and much more.
+Volunteers from school and church groups, companies, homes, civic organizations, and individuals from the community took time out of their schedules to help sort and pack food and delivery meals, and much more.
 Without the contributions of these volunteers, we would not be able to do what we do.

 Volunteers pack bags for income eligible children in participating schools, providing them with meals over the weekends.

 Volunteers assist in the front office with various routine office tasks such as answering phones, filing, and stuffing envelopes.

 Volunteers help the Second Harvest staff with special events throughout the year.

 We are so glad you have decided to become a volunteer at Second Harvest Food Bank of Northeast Tennessee.
 Below are some guidelines which will help you prepare before you come to the food bank, and keep you safe while you are at our warehouse:

 - All volunteers must wear closed-toe shoes.
 Unfortunately, we will not be able to allow you to volunteer in the warehouse or out on the Mobile Food Pantry if you are not wearing closed toe shoes.

 - The minimum age for volunteers is 10 years old.